Andy Fish: Career

-On November 14, 2018 Entertainment Weekly announced in and Exclusive that ARCHIE COMICS would be relaunching an all ages SABRINA THE TEENAGE WITCH comic book written by Kelly Thompson and illustrated by the husband and wife team of Andy and Veronica Fish.
+On November 14, 2018, Entertainment Weekly announced in and Exclusive that ARCHIE COMICS would be relaunching an all ages SABRINA THE TEENAGE WITCH comic book written by Kelly Thompson and illustrated by the husband and wife team of Andy and Veronica Fish.

 In February 2018 Dark Horse Comics announced that it would be publishing a new horror/comedy mini series written by Evan Dorkin and illustrated by the husband and wife team of Andy and Veronica Fish.

 Blackwood was released on May 30, 2018.
 Reviewing the book for Geek.com, Insha Fitzpatrick praised Fish's work on the book, writing:

 "Andy Fish does all the silent back work for this comics, and it would be a shame if we don’t shout him out for it.
 He not only helps with color flats but also is an art assist and letterer to the comic.
 While everything he does for the comic is absolutely stellar, Fish’s lettering and layouts are absolute standouts.
 Fish's layouts are easy to follow.
 Every one always builds on top, and they have their own variation and unison to them that builds the story in a suspenseful way.
 I absolutely love experimental layout where panels are on top of panels and Fish does this amazingly.
 He provides a space where Veronica’s art can breathe freely, so you soak in every detail.
 He also does a massively incredible job with lettering this comic.
 Again, allowing you to follow easily, but gives tons of variations on the balloon placement and sound effects.
 This is one comic where the sound effects were absolutely effective and essential to be placed perfectly, and Fish nails it."

 Fish illustrated a graphic novel written by humorist Steve Altes about high-tech pranks at the Massachusetts Institute of Technology titled Geeks & Greeks.
 The story was inspired by actual MIT hacks and incidents Altes experienced as an MIT student and fraternity resident.
 Geeks & Greeks (Relentless Goat Productions, Steve Altes (writer), Andy Fish (illustrator), Veronica Fish (colorist) ISBN 978-0-9963504-4-0) was published in 2016 to generally positive reviews.

 Film rights to Geeks & Greeks have been optioned to Whydah Productions.

 An ardent fan of actor Adam West, Fish drew The Misadventures of Adam West.

 In 2017 Fish launched a vintage Batman comic serial, which comics culture blog 13th Dimension called, "the best Batman comic never published by DC."

-Fish has created illustrations for such corporate clients as Warner Bros, DC Comics, Nike, and Coca-Cola and his comics have appeared in Sports Illustrated, The New Yorker and The Boston Globe.
+He created illustrations for such corporate clients as Warner Bros, DC Comics, Nike, and Coca-Cola and his comics have appeared in Sports Illustrated, The New Yorker and The Boston Globe.